 - For the spiciest gingerbread I’ve found: Moosewood

-Based on my best brownie bake off (these are perfect on their own or as a base for any recipe from peppermint brownies to marbled cheesecake or peanut butter brownies!):
+Suggestions based on my best brownie bake off and the vegan brownie bake off.
+These are perfect on their own or as a base for any recipe from peppermint brownies to marbled cheesecake or peanut butter brownies!

 - For the ideal chewy, glossy-topped, perfectly chocolate-y crowd-pleaser: King Arthur